 How to store marmalade

 Let the marmalade cool down first and then store the marmalade jars in a cold, dark place, like a back of the lower kitchen cabinet away from any source of heat.
-Cold pantry or cellar is obviously a good place to store you marmalade, but most people won’t have these in their houses or flats.
+Cold pantry or cellar is obviously a good place to store you marmalade, but most people won't have these in their houses or apartments.

 Marmalade shelf life